marcelvoss/MVDribbbleKit/README.md

 Make sure that you read the [Terms & Guidelines](http://developer.dribbble.com/terms/) before using it.

-**Important: it is not recommended to use the current version in production.**
+**Important: it is not recommended to use the current version in production.
+Use the [last stable version](https://github.com/marcelvoss/MVDribbbleKit/releases/tag/0.1.3) (version 0.1.3) instead,**

 ## Installation
 ### CocoaPods